rajeevhans/AsRockZ490-itx-ac-10850k-5700xt/README.md

 * AirDrop/Continuity
 * Shutdown etc.
 * Audio with Layout id 1

-## What somewhat works
-* Unlock with Apple watch - After many things it does work once in a while.
-Auth with watch works reliably
+* Unlock with Apple Watch

 ## What doesn't work